kelvinink/dissertation/dissertation_docs/submit_works/final_report/draft1.md

 ## Sentiment Analysis

 ## Data Aggregation
-We run aggregatoin subsystem on a flink standalone cluster with four tencent 'CN3.2XLARGE16' ECC nodes.
+We run aggregation subsystem on a flink standalone cluster with four tencent 'CN3.2XLARGE16' ECC nodes.
 Here is the configuration for each node:

 Components    Specifications
 -------------------------